 Holding a B.S. in Psychology and B.A. in Theatre Arts with a minor in Sociology from Virginia Tech and an M.S.W. in Clinical Social Work and a certificate in Arts and Community Practice from Florida State University, Dr. Carlson has held a variety of positions related to community engagement, strategic planning, and arts education.
 Before returning to Virginia Tech, she worked as a director for community arts and arts education programs at various arts organizations in both Oklahoma City, OK and Pensacola, FL.
 Since returning to Virginia Tech, she completed three certificates – Nonprofit and Nongovernmental Management, Future Professoriate, and Higher Education Administration – and has worked on the Arts Initiative for Virginia Tech through the Office of the Senior Fellow for Resource Development and with the Long Range Planning effort through the Office of the Senior Fellow for International Advancement.
 She also served as the Chief Justice of the Graduate Honor System and as Editor-in-Chief of Public Knowledge Journal.

-Currently, Dr. Carlson serves as a community adviser on the Distribution Committee at the Community Foundation of the New River Valley, as a member of the editorial team for About Campus, a quarterly publication of the American College Personnel Association (ACPA), and as the Second Vice Chair of Virginia Tech’s newly formed Women’s Alliance.
-She advises two student organizations.
-The Leadership Development Team (LDT) coordinates Pamplin’s Annual Student Leadership Conference and conducts leadership training workshops for student groups across campus.
-The Pamplin Multicultural Diversity Council (PMDC) coordinates Pamplin’s Annual Diversity Conference and Case Competition.
+Currently, Dr. Carlson serves as a VTEngage Faculty Fellow, community adviser on the Distribution Committee at the Community Foundation of the New River Valley, and as the Co-Chair of Virginia Tech’s Women’s Alliance and Caucus.
+She advises the student organization Leadership Development Team (LDT), which coordinates Pamplin’s Annual Student Leadership Conference and conducts leadership training workshops for student groups across campus.